 ICAO technical specifications for MRTDs, including MRPs, visas and identity cards, as well as biometric travel documents, are contained in Doc 9303 and its Supplements.
 Doc 9303 elaborates on state-of-the-art technical specifications and continues to evolve in response to changing needs and capabilities.
 The recent development of evidence of identification guidance material as part of Doc 9303 provides a basis to strengthen travel document issuance and security processes.
 Doc 9303 is continuously reviewed, and a new enhanced edition incorporating the latest Supplements and Technical Reports will be issued in 2014.

-The MRTD Programme continues receiving invaluable support from the TAG/MRTD and its working groups.
-The New Technologies Working Group (NTWG) continues developing MRTD specifications and incorporating newly-emerging technologies.
-The Implementation and Capacity-building Working Group (ICBWG), established two years ago, has been gaining momentum and expanding its activities in project development and implementation, capacity building and developing training programmes.
-The ICBWG has become an international framework that increasingly links the needs of States, technical expertise available and donor funding.
-In addition, the Chairs of TAG/MRTD and its working groups have been actively involved in defining the emerging mid-term MRTD Strategy.
-Ongoing contribution by the NTWG and ICBWG remains essential to the continuing success of the MRTD Programme.
+The Technical Advisory Group on Machine Readable Travel Documents (TAG/MRTD) and its two working groups continue to assist the Secretariat in developing and maintaining the currency of the specifications in Doc 9303.
+The New Technologies Working Group (NTWG) develops MRTD specifications and incorporates newly-emerging technologies into such specifications.
+The Implementation and Capacity Building Working Group (ICBWG), established five years ago, has expanded its activities in project development and implementation, capacity-building and the development of training programmes.
+The ICBWG links the needs of States, the technical expertise available, and assistance funding.
+Ongoing contribution by the TAG/MRTD and its working groups is essential to the continuing success of the MRTD Programme.